tel/old-blog/_posts/2014-07-12-mutable_algorithms_in_immutable_languges_part_1.md

 enlightening.

-But for those times when you just want an algorithm without all the enlightenment, well, this can put a damper on your day.
+But for those times when you just want an algorithm without all the enlightenment this can put a damper on your day.

 Worst of all, some algorithms have no known immutable cousin.
 One of my favorite algorithms, Union/Find, which lets you compute connected